 - Discusses waste from urban areas, forestry and agricultural processes, specifically grown crops such as trees, starch crops, sugar crops hydrocarbon plants and oils, and finally aquatic plants such as water seaweeds and algae, which can be used as raw materials for sustainable development.

-- Presents recent advances in the development of specifically of some chemical components of biomass for a sustainable future
+- Presents recent advances in the development of some specifically chemical components of biomasses for a sustainable future.

-- Focuses on lignocellulose as source of biobased products
+- Focuses on lignocellulose as a source of bio-based products.

 Table of Contents

-Chapter 2: Selectively Transform Lignin into Value-added Chemicals
+2. Selectively Transformation of Lignin into Value-added Chemicals

-Chapter 3: Nanocellulose-Based Materials for the Solar Cell, Wearable Sensors and Supercapacitors
+3. Nanocellulose-based Materials for the Solar Cell, Wearable Sensors, and Supercapacitors

-Sheng Chen, Meng Wang, Changyou Shao, Feng Xu
+[Sheng Chen, Meng Wang, Changyou Shao, and Feng Xu]

-Chapter 5: Cellulose Valorization for the Development of Biobased Functional Materials via Topochemical Engineering
+5. Cellulose Valorization for the Development of Bio-based Functional Materials via Topochemical Engineering

-Ana Carolina de Oliveira, Franciélle Girardi-Alves, Luizildo Pitol-Filho
+[Ana Carolina de Oliveira, Franciélle Girardi-Alves, and Luizildo Pitol-Filho]

-Valentin I. Popa is Professor emeritus of Wood Chemistry and Biotechnology at Gheorghe Asachi Technical University of Iasi, Romania.
-Dr. Popa obtained his BSc and MSc in Chemical Engineering (1969) and PhD in the field of polysaccharide chemistry (1976) in Polytechnic Institute of Iasi, Romania.
-He was awarded with Romanian Academy Prize for his contributions in the field of seaweed chemistry (1976).
-He published more than 600 papers in the following fields: wood chemistry and biotechnology, biomass complex processing, biosynthesis and biodegradation of natural compounds, allelochemicals, bioadhesives, bioremediation, and he is author or co authors of the 38 books or book chapters.
+Valentin I. Popa is professor emeritus of Wood Chemistry and Biotechnology at Gheorghe Asachi Technical University of Iasi, Romania.
+Professor Popa earned a BSc and an MSc in chemical engineering (1969) and a PhD in polysaccharide chemistry (1976) at Polytechnic Institute of Iasi, Romania.
+He was awarded the Romanian Academy Prize for his contributions in the field of seaweed chemistry (1976).
+He has published more than 600 papers in the fields of wood chemistry and biotechnology, biomass complex processing, biosynthesis, and biodegradation of natural com- pounds, allelochemicals, bioadhesives, and bioremediation.
+Professor Popa is the author and co-author of 38 books and book chapters.